SJ-Fang23/ForceRL-real-robot/README.md

     rosrun frl_rollout rollout_policy.py
     ```

 This will send the commands to be executed on the arm.
-Keep pressing `Enter` on both computers to successfully execute the actions.
+Keep pressing `Enter` on the Master computers to successfully execute the actions.
+Kill the running process on the master computer when you are done with opening the drawer.

-OH MY GOD!!
-We can now demonstrate FLEX to Si!

-Later!!
+## shut down the robot using the learning pendant
+1. Press 'STOP' (square symbol) to stop the driver.
+2. press 'file' -> 'exit'
+3. Press "shut down robot"

+That's all the demo!
+Thank you!

 # Code structure